oracle-quickstart/oci-arch-ci-cd/README.md

 Now, do `cat oci_api_key_public.pem` and copy the contents of the file.

 Login to OCI console, go to your profile and then your username.

 Click on `Add Public Key` and copy paste the contents of the file copied in last step.

-Now make sure the `fingerprint` generated and is same as the one in Jenkins Instance `/home/opc/.oci/config` file.
+Now make sure the `fingerprint` is generated and also it is same as the one in Jenkins Instance `/home/opc/.oci/config` file.

 Next, to add sudo user to Jenkins Server, on Jenkins Instance, do